 How our choice-based letting system works

-We provide council homes to people on the housing register through a choice-based lettings system.
+We provide council homes to people on the council housing waiting list through a choice-based lettings system.

 We usually advertise a property as soon as we receive formal notice that it is going to become vacant.
 In some cases, we may use direct matching to allocate housing, meaning the vacant property will never be advertised through our choice-based lettings system.

 A bidding cycle runs from 10.00am on Thursday to midnight the following Tuesday.
 You will not be able to make a bid for a property after midnight on a Tuesday.
-There is a bidding cycle every week of the year, except for one week over the Christmas period.
+There is a bidding cycle every week of the year.

 We use Wednesdays for administration.
 Then a new cycle of bidding, for a new batch of properties, begins at 10.00am the following day.